android/ndk-samples/hello-libs/README.md

 =========
 Hello-Libs is an Android sample that demos native lib management in Android Studio.

-This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with external lib support. it includes 2 modules:
+This sample uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with external lib support. it includes 2 modules:
 *    app -- uses one shared lib and one static lib from $project/distribution/
 *    gen-libs -- generates one shared and one static lib, and copy them into $project/distribution